antoniodeluca/antoniodeluca/README.md

 A team player and a clear, organized and thoughtful communicator.<br>
 Business savvy and pragmatic.

-Worked with various DevOps tools, CI/CD systems, o11y solutions, database engines, runtime environments, coding assistants as well as with many libraries and other languages (like PHP, Python and others).
+Worked with various DevOps tools, CI/CD systems, o11y solutions, database engines, runtime environments, coding assistants as well as with many libraries and other languages (like PHP, Python and others).<br>
-Used to apply rapid prototyping, iterative refactoring, design patterns, appropriate DSA, security practices and more.
+Used to apply rapid prototyping, iterative refactoring, efficient modularization, design patterns, appropriate DSA, scalability rules, security practices and accessibility guidelines.

 <a href="https://github.com/antoniodeluca/antoniodeluca/blob/main/antonio-de-luca.pdf">Curriculum Vitae</a>